 - Try moving furniture around in the space – sometimes a different orientation can change a room entirely.
 Try not pointing furniture at televisions monitors etc and instead use windows and the outside as focal points.

 - Painting a wall a minimal, relaxing white makes space feel larger whereas choosing a bold colour can update a room in a modern exciting way.

 - Add greenery.
 Adding plants to your space instantly lifts it!

-Why do you think your products lend themselves so well to treehouses?
+Why do you think your products lend themselves so well to treehouse living?

 I think it’s due to the fact that the natural wooden materials complement each other so well.
 The aesthetic that we both work towards is so inspired by nature that it just works.

-If you had your own treehouse, what would you use it for/what would it look like/what would you have in it?
+If you had your own treehouse, what would you use it for?

 If I had a treehouse it would be like a big den!
 It would have a big slide for the children, lots of steam bent lighting, probably a snack drawer and lots of puzzles.

 What do you like to spend your time doing when you’re not designing things?

 At the moment every spare minute is spent with my family.
 We have a 2, 5 and 7-year-old so life is fun!
 We are all outside as much as possible either working in and enjoying our woodland or being in and by the sea… the land and seascape in Cornwall are so inspiring it’s why we love living and working here so much.